palewire/first-django-admin/docs/index.rst

 .. note::

-    In case you don't already know a “variable” is a fancy computer programming word for a named shortcut where we save our work as we go.
+    In case you don't already know, a “variable” is a fancy computer programming word for a named shortcut where we save our work as we go.

 Now access the file at that path with Python's built-in ``open`` function.